angular/material-tools/README.md

 Tool that generates custom [AngularJS Material](http://github.com/angular/material) builds, consisting of:

-*  JS files for a set Material components.
+*  JS files for a set Material components
-*  CSS for a set of components.
+*  CSS for a set of components
-*  Static theme files.
+*  Static theme files
-*  Layout CSS, separated from the specific component styling.
+*  Layout CSS, separated from the specific component styling

-> Support for Angular Material may be added in the future.

 ## Quick Links
 - [Installation](#installation)